azhou125/Pikachu_Quiz_App/README.md

 # Pikachu-Quiz-App

-This is a drill used to learn about HTML, CSS, and Javascript(and JQuery).
+This is a drill used to get familiar with HTML, CSS, and Javascript(and JQuery).